uberintj/solvespace-vars/README.md

 [![solvespace](https://snapcraft.io/solvespace/badge.svg)](https://snapcraft.io/solvespace)
 [![solvespace](https://snapcraft.io/solvespace/trending.svg?name=0)](https://snapcraft.io/solvespace)

-This repository contains the source code of [SolveSpace][], a parametric 2d/3d CAD.
+This repository contains a fork of the source code of [SolveSpace][], a parametric 2d/3d CAD.
+This fork is attempting to make true variables a first-class citizen in the SolveSpace realm.

 [solvespace]: https://solvespace.com